kidanuadalia-oss/flask-notes-api/README.md

 pytest tests/ -v
 ```

-## Design Decisions

-### Technology Choices
+## Why I Chose These Technologies

-I chose Flask because it's lightweight and straightforward to work with.
-MongoDB was selected because notes fit naturally into a document model, and it avoids the complexity of SQL schema migrations.
-Docker was used to ensure consistent deployment across different environments.
+I went with Flask because it's simple and easy to use.
+MongoDB seemed like a good fit since notes are just documents - no need to deal with SQL tables and migrations.
+Docker makes it easy to run everything the same way on different machines.

-**Alternatives considered:**
-- **FastAPI** - Offers async support and automatic documentation, but Flask is simpler and more widely used
-- **PostgreSQL** - More structured and relational, but MongoDB's flexibility suits note data better
-- **Kubernetes** - Overkill for this project; Docker Compose is sufficient

-### Tradeoffs

-**Performance:**
-- Response times are typically under 50ms for basic operations
-- MongoDB indexes optimize search queries
-- No caching layer currently; could add Redis for high-traffic scenarios

-**Cost:**
-- Free tier MongoDB Atlas is sufficient for development
-- Render.com free tier available for hosting
-- Minimal resource requirements

-**Complexity:**
-- Simple architecture that's easy to understand
-- Code organized with Flask Blueprints
-- No authentication implemented yet (would be needed for production)

-**Scaling:**
-- Works well for small to medium workloads
-- Could add load balancing for higher traffic
-- MongoDB supports replica sets for scaling
-- Stateless design allows horizontal scaling

-For larger scale deployments, you'd likely hit bottlenecks around 1000+ concurrent users on a single instance.
-Solutions would include adding Redis caching, implementing load balancing, and using MongoDB replica sets.

-### Security Considerations

-**Current implementation:**
-- Environment variables used for sensitive data (MONGO_URI)
-- Input validation (title required, ObjectId validation)
-- Error handling for malformed requests
-- No secrets stored in code

-**Production requirements:**
-- Authentication would be necessary (currently anyone can access any note)
-- Rate limiting to prevent abuse
-- HTTPS/TLS encryption
-- Input size limits to prevent resource exhaustion

-For a class project, the current security measures are appropriate.
-A production deployment would require additional security layers.

-### Operations

-**Logging:**
-- All requests are logged with method, path, and timestamp
-- Error logging for debugging
-- Structured log format

-**Metrics:**
-- `/metrics` endpoint provides:
-  - Application uptime
-  - Total request count
-  - Total notes in database
-  - Notes created counter

-**Monitoring:**
-- Health check endpoint for load balancers
-- Could integrate with Prometheus/Grafana for advanced monitoring
-- Error tracking would be beneficial to add
+I thought about using FastAPI or PostgreSQL, but Flask and MongoDB were simpler for this project.
+Docker Compose is enough - no need for Kubernetes or anything fancy.

-## Results & Evaluation
+## Performance & Limitations

-### Functionality

-All endpoints are implemented and working:
-- ✅ Create notes (POST /notes)
-- ✅ List all notes (GET /notes)
-- ✅ Get specific note (GET /notes/<id>)
-- ✅ Search notes (GET /notes/search?q=keyword)
-- ✅ Delete notes (DELETE /notes/<id>)
-- ✅ Metrics endpoint (GET /metrics)
-- ✅ Health check (GET /health)

-### Performance

-- Average response time: Under 50ms for most operations
-- Handles 100+ concurrent requests without issues
-- MongoDB indexes make search queries efficient
+The API responds pretty fast (under 50ms usually).
+I added indexes to MongoDB to make searches quick.
+It can handle a decent amount of traffic, but if you had thousands of users you'd probably want to add caching with Redis or something.

+For this class project, the free tiers of MongoDB Atlas and Render.com work fine.
+The code is organized with Flask Blueprints so it's easy to understand.

+## Security Notes

+Right now I'm using environment variables for the MongoDB connection string.
+I validate inputs and handle errors.
+There's no authentication yet - anyone can access any note.
+For a real production app you'd want to add user authentication, rate limiting, and HTTPS.

-### Testing
+## Testing

-The test suite covers:
-- Health check endpoint
-- Metrics endpoint
+I wrote tests for all the endpoints:
-- Creating notes (both success and validation cases)
+- Creating notes (including validation)
-- Listing notes
-- Getting notes by ID
+- Getting notes
 - Searching notes
 - Deleting notes
-- Error handling (invalid IDs, missing data)
+- Error cases (invalid IDs, missing data)

-### Code Quality

-- Code organized into logical modules
-- Comprehensive error handling with appropriate HTTP status codes
-- Logging implemented for debugging
-- Input validation on all endpoints
+- Health check and metrics endpoints

+Everything passes! ✅

 ## Deployment